Links on Android Authority may earn us a commission. Learn more.

 Don’t have Netflix?
 You can start a free trial by clicking the button below:

-Best drama movies on Netflix:
+The best drama movies on Netflix:

 2. Bird Box